Hi I’m Annie B Kay

 The literature on yoga has exploded, and that’s one reason why the American Diabetes Association asked me and my colleague, Dr. Lisa Nelson, to write Yoga & Diabetes (2015).
 It’s a beautiful full-color easy to use program that can help anyone with any type of diabetes begin a safe and effective practice that helps manage your blood sugars.

-I was, until I recently went independent to teach and write more widely, the Lead Nutritionist at the Kripalu Center for Yoga & Health, the largest yoga center in the country.
-I graduated from Cornell University (nutritional biochemistry) and Boston University (nutrition communication), have written for scientific journals and for the popular press including Yoga Journal and Eating Well, appeared on TV including CNN, and PBS, and speak across the country on women’s health and nutrition, mindful lifestyles, and connecting with nature for health.
+I was Lead Nutritionist at the Kripalu Center for Yoga & Health, the largest yoga center in the country for seven years.
+I graduated from Cornell University (nutritional biochemistry) and Boston University (nutrition communication), have written for scientific journals and for the popular press including Yoga Journal and Eating Well, appeared on TV including CNN, and PBS, and speak across the country & internationally on women’s health and nutrition, mindful lifestyles, and connecting with nature for health.

-When you read my blog and monthly newsletter, you are joining a group of smart and talented people looking for an honest exploration of the science and spirit of a well-integrated life.
+When you read my blog, listen in to a podcast, or receive my monthly newsletter, you join a group of smart and talented people looking for an honest exploration of the science and spirit of a well-integrated life.

-We are seeking Balance – physical biochemical balance by knowing who we are, where we come from and what that means.
+We seek Balance – physical biochemical balance by knowing who we are, where we come from and what that means.
 Knowing what diet, movement, rest and choices work for your genetic inheritance is critical to being balanced in today’s chaotic world.
 We can do it.

 We are seeking how to be Happy more of the time.
 Not Pollyanna smile-when-you-feel-like-crying happy.
 Nope.
 Authentically contented and appreciative of the full catastrophe, wonder, and happiness available in this amazing life.